-Hollandaise Sauce is one of the Five Mother Sauces and the only one that does not require a roux.
+One of the Five Mother Sauces, Hollandaise Sauce is a tangy, lemony sauce that pairs well with asparagus and Eggs Benedict.
+It is the only Mother Sauce that does not require a roux.

 The traditional, or stove top method, requires a significant amount of time, but this quick and easy recipe allows you to have a delicious sauce in a matter of minutes!
 All you need is butter, eggs, vinegar, water and a food processor!